Alhfrith: Life

 Alhfrith requested that Wilfrid be made bishop for Deira, most likely with a see at York.
 Apparently with Oswiu's consent, Wilfrid travelled to Gaul to be consecrated, as he did not consider any bishops in Great Britain or Ireland to be validly consecrated; he did not return until around 666.
 In the mid-660s, Alhfrith requested to go on pilgrimage to Rome with Benedict Biscop, which Oswiu forbade.
 Alhfrith subsequently vanishes from the historical record.
 In the Ecclesiastical History of the English People, Bede mentions that Alhfrith "attacked" his father.
 David Kirby suggests that Alhfrith may have participated and died in a rebellion against Oswiu, perhaps inspired by their continuing religious differences, Alhfrith's anxieties about the rise of his half-brother Ecgfrith, or Oswiu's military aspirations to the north that shifted focus away from Deira in the south.

 According to later tradition, Oswiu replaced Alhfrith as King of Deira with his brother Ecgfrith, who subsequently became king of Bernicia and installed another brother, Ælfwine, in Deira.
 It is not clear if Alhfrith had children; it is possible that the later Northumbrian king Osric was his son, though he might instead have been the son of Aldfrith.

+The land on which Ripon Cathedral is now built is said to have been given to Wilfrid by Alhfrith.